 Choose the Right Camera for Safari

 When you are deciding how much to spend and how much you are willing to carry with you, consider what sort of images you want to get.
-If you are looking for amazing wildlife shots of fast action or in low light, then you will want to invest more money in a high-end set-up.
+If you are looking for shots of fast action or in low light, then you will want to invest more money in a high-end set-up.

 As an example, compare these two shots of a leopard taken in low light at the end of the day.
 Both are uncropped.

 Both images are obviously of a leopard.
-However, the compact camera struggles to get a close up shot due to the maximum 70mm focal length, and even at ISO 800 the image ends up being quite noisy.
-The slow shutter speed, even with image stabilization, also means the shot is not too sharp.
+However, the compact camera struggles to get a close up shot due to the maximum 70mm equivalent focal length, and even at ISO 800 the image ends up being quite noisy.
+The slow shutter speed, even with image stabilisation, also means the shot is not too sharp.

 If you are just happy to capture memories of your trip, then a compact camera or smartphone will likely do the job.